 There may be a slight male predilection.
 It typically presents a few weeks after birth.

 Ultrasound is the imaging modality of choice.
-The sternocleidomastoid (SCM) is diffusely enlarged in a fusiform manner, with resultant shortening and therefore head turned away from the affected side (mastoid process drawn down towards the ipsilateral head of clavicle).
+The SCM is diffusely enlarged in a fusiform manner, with resultant shortening and therefore head turned away from the affected side (mastoid process drawn inferiorly towards the ipsilateral head of clavicle).
 Echogenicity may vary.
 Colour Doppler interrogation may reveal a high resistance waveform.
 The enlarged area often moves synchronously with the rest of the SCM muscle on real time sonography 1.

 Treatment and prognosis